Lang-Shao/graduate_cource/Using_C++/Using_Geant4/Install_Geant4/README.md

 > sudo apt install qt5-default

-3. [Optional] Visualization using OpenInventor with Coin3D (a free implementation of Open Inventor)
+3. Visualization using OpenInventor (which is needed by LHAASO/ihep) with Coin3D

 a. download simage-1.7.1-src.zip at: